Japan says Fukushima spent-fuel risk contained

 Tokyo Electric Power, the utility that operates the Fukushima Daiichi plant, says its analysis shows the No.4 reactor building would hold up in a strong earthquake even after being badly damaged by a hydrogen explosion last March when three nearby reactors suffered meltdowns.

-Japanese safety regulators on Friday ordered Tepco to recheck its findings after measurements showed the west wall of the reactor building was buckling out by about 3 centimeters (1.2 inches).
+Japanese safety regulators on Friday ordered Tepco to recheck its findings after measurements showed the west wall of the reactor building was buckling out by about 3 centimetres (1.2 inches).

 Hosono said the government accepted Tepco's estimate that the No.4 reactor could withstand an earthquake measuring a "strong 6" on the Japanese scale.